 But, you ask, what is cult?
 That’s for you to decide.
 We go for the things that have fans – not just “oh, yeah, I quite like that” fans.
 Fans meaning fanatics.
-You’re into obscure movies that only you have seen (you’ve seen Jonah Who Will Be 25 in the Year 2000, of course).
+You’re into obscure movies that only you have seen (you’ve seen The Mad Doctor of Blood Island, of course).
 You’re into world-dominating programmes like Doctor Who.
-You’re the only person who has heard of Silvia Pinal, and you’re also one of the millions who love David Bowie.
+You’re the only person who has heard of Barış Manço, and you’re also one of the millions who love David Bowie.

 Your fandom is embraced by the world.
 Or only by you.
 Well, only by you and us.
 We’re here for you.
 You are not alone.
 Together, you and We Are Cult, fighting for the great and the ghastly, the common and the uncommon.